 For example, building a stock prediction system a couple of years ago would probably mean relying primarily on revenue related features.
 But now we can grab large amounts of accurate online information - employee growth rates, online reviews, web traffic, search, C-level profile, and more.

 So, given the fact that more and more features are becoming available for machine learning projects, feature selection algorithms are increasingly growing in significance.
-In this article, we will cover (and compare) two popular feature selection methodologies - Filter and Wrapper.
+In this article, we will cover (and compare) two popular feature selection methodologies - Filter and Wrapper methods.

 At Explorium, we have teams working around the clock to find the best data possible to improve our customers' prediction models.
 But with the number of possible accessible features for the models growing exponentially, this has become a difficult task.
 My team is responsible for locating algorithms and feature selection strategies.
 I would like to share some of my experiences.